Battle of Copenhagen (1801): Signal to retreat

-Admiral Parker could see little of the battle owing to gun smoke, but could see the signals on the three grounded British ships, with Bellona and Russell flying signals of distress and Agamemnon a signal of inability to proceed.
+Parker's view of the battle was heavily obscured by gun smoke, but he could see the signals on the three grounded British ships, with Bellona and Russell flying signals of distress and Agamemnon a signal of inability to proceed.
 Thinking that Nelson might have fought to a stand-still but might be unable to retreat without orders (the Articles of War demanded that all ranks "do their utmost" against the enemy in battle), at 1:30 pm Parker told his flag captain:I will make the signal of recall for Nelson's sake.
 If he is in condition to continue the action, he will disregard it; if he is not, it will be an excuse for his retreat and no blame can be imputed to him.Nelson ordered that the signal be acknowledged, but not repeated.
 He turned to his flag captain, Thomas Foley, and said "You know, Foley, I only have one eye – I have the right to be blind sometimes," and then, holding his telescope to his blind eye, said "I really do not see the signal!"
-Rear Admiral Graves repeated the signal, but in a place invisible to most other ships while keeping Nelson's "close action" signal at his masthead.
+Rear Graves repeated the signal, but in a place invisible to most other ships while keeping Nelson's "close action" signal at his masthead.
 Of Nelson's captains, only Riou, who could not see Nelson's flagship Elephant, followed Parker's signal.
 Riou withdrew his force, which was then attacking the Tre Kroner fortress, exposing himself to heavy fire, which resulted in his death and the deaths of several crew members onboard Amazon.